-Washington, DC is best known for its museums, memorials and government headquarters and is probably one of the most educational vacation destinations in the U.S. But it is also a fun city to explore with a wide variety of entertainment, outdoor recreation, great restaurants and plenty of places to relax and people watch.
-If you are thinking about visiting Washington, DC here are five things you may not know:
+Washington, DC is best known for its museums, memorials and government headquarters and is one of the most educational vacation destinations in the U.S. It is also a fun city to explore with a wide variety of entertainment, outdoor recreation, great restaurants and plenty of places to relax and people watch.
+If you are thinking about visiting Washington, D.C. here are five things you may not know:

 01 of 05

 With dozens of free museums, memorials, historic sites, concerts and events, the nation’s capital is an affordable place to visit.
 The most popular attractions including the Smithsonian museums, The National Gallery of Art, and the national memorials are all free.
 The U.S. Capitol Building, the White House and the U.S. Supreme Court offer public tours.
 The Kennedy Center’s Millenium Stage offers free performances nightly.
 During the summer months, there is an extensive line-up of free outdoor movies and concerts throughout the region.
 There’s plenty of free festivals and events going on in Washington, D.C. throughout the year.
 See monthly event calendars for details.
 (Please note that calendars include some festivals with fees)